forwinder15/learndiesels/content/posts/2019-06-16--diesel-mechanics-vs-automotive/index.md

 When I first figured out I wanted to be a mechanic I was fortunate to have a job at a transportation company.
 We had our own shop and I was able to move down as a mechanic trainee.
 I am so grateful for that opportunity.
 I had considered several times looking at other options.
 An important question to ask when you’re a still weighing your options between car mechanics and diesel mechanics is, which job is better?

-_Diesel mechanic versus Auto mechanic._ **1.
-Salary.
-Diesel mechanics average \$3.19 per hour more.
-2. Job diversity.
+_Diesel mechanic versus Auto mechanic._ **Reasons being a Diesel mechanic is better; average \$3.19 more per hour more.
+Job diversity.
 Auto mechanics are limited to automotive repair.
-3. Job security.
+Job security.
 Diesel technology has a better future than gas engines.
-4. Better benefits.
+Better benefits.
 Car dealerships are small companies with small benefits.
-5. Lots of room.
 Diesels are made to work on.
-6. Tools, Tools, Tools.
 Diesel shops have more access to tools.
-7. Job growth.
+Job growth.
 Diesel mechanics are expected to experience 9% growth until 2026.
 8. Less Stress.
 Diesel techs don’t deal with book time or the public much.
-9. Upward mobility.
+Upward mobility.
 Diesel mechanics have more opportunity to advance in their careers.
-10. Same work, better pay.
+Same work, better pay.
 Diesels have the same nuts and bolts as a car, they’re just bigger.**

 I have been a diesel technician since I was 18.
 So, this article may be a little bias to the career path I would recommend.
 But I want to clear the air between **car guys** and **diesel guys.** Some of my best friends are auto mechanics.

 Let me clue those in who are still leaning car mechanic.
 I want to give you 15 reasons diesel mechanics is a better career than car mechanics.
 Also, check out my youtube video at the bottom of this page.

-##1.
-Salary
+## 1. Salary

 Number 1 and perhaps the most compelling of the list is the money 💰.
 That’s right the Benjamin’s.
 Who is it going to be?